jonathanelscpt/valr-python/README.rst

 Donate
 ======

-If this library has helped you, or if you would like to support future development, donations are most welcome:
+If this library has helped you or if you would like to support future development, donations are most welcome:

 ==============  ==========================================
 Cryptocurrency  Address